wr0ng/borderlands-tools/README.md

 ## Add a keyboard shortcut to display Borderlands keybindings

-Most of the cool stuff you can do with Borderlands is through keyboard shortcuts.
+Most of the cool stuff you can do with Borderlands is through keyboard controls.
 There are a good amount of them, so it takes a bit to memorize.
-This could be prohibitive.

-So to overcome this, you can make a keyboard shortcut that calls the following command:
+This could be prohibitive, so to overcome this, you can make a keyboard shortcut that displays Borderlands' keyboard controls.
+Configure a keyboard shortcut to call the following command:

-    bash /path/to/borderlands-tools/keybindings_display.sh
+    bash </path/to/borderlands-tools>/keybindings_display.sh

-This displays (my own edit of) the author's documentation on the controls.
-This is a slightly abbreviated version, meant to serve as a reminder - go to [the official documentation](https://ccrma.stanford.edu/%7Ecarlsonc/256a/Borderlands/) for complete instructions and read those before you rely on these.
+Insert your own path, like `/home/m/bin/borderlands-tools/keybindings_display.sh`.
+(Note that `~/bin/...` and `$HOME/bin/...` will NOT work right if you are using the Ubuntu keyboard shortcuts editor.)

-The advantage of binding a keyboard shortcut to this is that you can then accessit easily in the midst of a Borderlands session.
+The advantage of binding a keyboard shortcut to this is that you can then accessit easily in the middle of a Borderlands session.

 The shortcut I use is `Ctrl + Shift + O` (that's the letter not a zero).
 Pressing return should close the notification regardless of your personal shortcut.

+**This is not a substitute for the official documentation!** This command displays my own abbreviation of the author's documentation on the controls.
+This feature should only serve as a reminder - go to [the official documentation](https://ccrma.stanford.edu/%7Ecarlsonc/256a/Borderlands/) for complete instructions and read those before you rely on these.

 ## Harness the power of Ubuntu window-switching-fu